2015–16 Macedonian Football Cup: First round

-1The match was awarded to Makedonija Gjorche Petrov because as the Vulkan players not showing at the pitch in the second half, when they were leading 2–0 after the first half.
+1The match was awarded to Makedonija G.P. because as the Vulkan players not showing at the pitch in the second half, when they were leading 2–0 after the first half.

 Second round

-Entering this round are the 16 winners from the First Round.
+Entering this round are the 16 winners from the first round.
 The draw was held on 1 September 2015.
 The first legs were played on 30 September and the second legs were played on 21 October 2015.